tbrlpld/laces/README.md

 ### Why "Laces"?

 "Laces" is somewhat of a reference to the feature of tying data and templates together.
-The components are also "self-rendering", which could be a seen as "self-reliance", which relates to "bootstrapping".
+The components are also "self-rendering," which could be seen as "self-reliance," which relates to "bootstrapping."
-And, aren't "bootstraps" just a long kind of "(shoe)laces"?
+And aren't "bootstraps" just a long kind of "(shoe)laces?"

-Finally, it is a nod to [@mixxorz](https://github.com/mixxorz)'s fantastic [Slippers package](https://github.com/mixxorz/slippers), which also taking a component focused approach to improve the experience when working with Django templates, but with a quite different way.
+Finally, it is a nod to [@mixxorz](https://github.com/mixxorz)'s fantastic [Slippers package](https://github.com/mixxorz/slippers), which also takes a component focused approach to improve the experience when working with Django templates, but in a quite different way.

 ### Supported versions